swapmyvote/swapmyvote/README.md

         bundle exec guard

+-   Database migrations

+    When you pull from swapmyvotemaster and database migrations (files  in db/migrations) are included you'll need to run

+        bundle exec rake db:migrate

+    And for tests to keep running successful you'll also need to run

+        bundle exec RAILS_ENV=test rake db:migrate

+    The test database should be empty, do not run the seeds task against it, some tests will fail.

 Note that in the development environment, emails are not sent but instead written as files in the `tmp/mails/` subdirectory.